hotosm/fAIr/frontend/docs/architecture.md

   Provides a web UI for monitoring Celery tasks and workers.

 - **Developer Documentation**
-  Served via MkDocs Material, accessible at http://localhost:8001.
+  Served via VitePress.
+Run `npm run docs:dev` and visit the port shown in your terminal.

 ---